Theme

 What appears notable

-Based on the official repository, the main point of interest is the attempt to make isolated agent execution faster and denser without falling back to a looser container-only posture.
+Based on the official repository, what readers may want to notice is the attempt to make isolated agent execution faster and denser without falling back to a looser container-only posture.

 Before using